-Trump to congratulate Clemson for its perfect season
+Lovin’ it: Trump fetes champion Clemson with burgers, fries

 - 2nd man dies at California home of Democratic party donor

+The Clemson team’s visit is its second since Trump took office.
+The Tigers last visited in June 2017 after their championship run the previous season.

+Clemson coach Dabo Swinney has nominated this season’s undefeated Tigers as the best college team ever.
+Trump called them a “great team, an unbelievable team.”

 Trump has routinely sparred with professional athletes during his two years in office.
-College football has managed to avoid such political controversies with last year’s champion Alabama also visiting the White House.
+College football has managed to avoid such political controversies, with last year’s champion Alabama also visiting the White House.